sofiabelen/sofiabelen.github.io/_posts/2020-02-02-Russian-education-maddness.md

 My goal this semester is to make cards as soon as I learn a new topic because it was very stressful cramming so much material in just a few days.
 Of course I had studied during the semester, but I only started using anki weeks before the exams.

 Thanks for reading this guys!
 I'd really like to hear whether you found this helpful and what are your own methods for studying mathematics.
 Be sure to leave a comment bellow!
+Or join the discussion on [reddit](https://www.reddit.com/r/math/comments/exjpfo/international_student_surviving_in_a_russian/).

 Also, you can check out my deck [here](https://ankiweb.net/shared/info/1561635088).
 I can't promise everything is perfect, as I said, I had very little time to make this, but it can serve as guide to making your own cards.
 Please let me know if you find any mistakes!